sshazeljiang/sshazeljiang.github.io/docs/components/overview.md

 # Overview

 Here we provide a list of UNAGI's main UI components.
-Each panel will be described in detail in the following pages.{: .fs-6 .fw-300 }
+Each panel will be described in detail in the following pages.

 ---